Docklands Light Railway rolling stock: B90/B92/B2K rolling stock

-The numbering of the last B2K cars restarted at 01, reusing the numbers of the replaced, original cars.
-The main reason for this was that the DLR computer system had only been designed originally to handle 2-digit car numbers, and an upgrade to allow 3-digit car numbers did not take place until some time after these cars were received.
+The numbering of the last B2K cars restarted from 01, reusing the numbers of the replaced, original P86/89 stock cars.
+The main reason for this was that the DLR computer-based signalling system was only originally designed to handle 2-digit car numbers, and a system upgrade to allow 3-digit car numbers did not take place until a few years after these cars were introduced, but before the B07 rolling stock was delivered.

-DLR cars had a common livery of blue, red, and white upon delivery.
-Over the years, several vehicles have received all-over advertising livery.
-A new livery of turquoise and blue was tested on B92 car 40 in the mid-1990s, but it was not adopted, and the car was repainted in standard livery a few years later.
-The B90/B92/B2K stocks were refurbished from 2004-2007 with the completed trains re-entering service with a redesigned interior and in a new livery of red and blue with grey doors to comply with the Disability Discrimination Act.
+DLR cars had a common livery of blue, white and red upon delivery.
+Over the years, several vehicles were painted in an all-over advertising livery.
+A new livery of turquoise and blue was tested on B90 car 40 in the late 1990s, but it was not adopted and the car was repainted in standard livery a few years later.
+The B90/B92/B2K stocks were refurbished between 2004 and 2007 with the completed trains re-entering service with a redesigned interior and in a new livery of red and blue with grey doors to comply with the Disability Discrimination Act 1995.
 The refurbished units feature an Audio and Visual Information System which gives audio announcements when approaching a station: "This train is for destination, the next stop is next stop", for example:

 "This train is for Bank, the next stop is Canary Wharf".
-It also announces the name of the station when the doors have opened, for example: "This is Canary Wharf".
+It also announces the name of the station once the doors have opened, for example: "This is Canary Wharf".
 The fronts of the trains were refreshed from 2013, with the red front being repainted into a black front similar to the style of the B07 stock, after an online vote found it to be the most popular.

+Two B90 vehicles numbered 38 and 39 have been scrapped following withdrawal in March 2022 and May 2016 respectively, as well as a single B2K unit, numbered 98, withdrawn from service in July 2019 following accident damage.

-B90 number 39 was withdrawn in May 2016, B92 number 88 in March 2020 and B2K number 98 following failures.
-One car from B90 number 39 was sent for scrap at CF Booths in Rotherham on 27 October 2022.
-By early 2023 vehicle 88 had been reactivated, using parts from the other withdrawn vehicles and converted into a dedicated shunting vehicle being used for the unloading and movement of new build stock within the depot.
+B92 vehicle 88 was initially withdrawn from service in April 2020 due to an electrical fault, but was reactivated in early 2023 after conversion to a dedicated shunting vehicle being utilised for the unloading and movement of the new build stock within the depot at Beckton.
+By March 2024, the unit had been scrapped.

+The new B23 trains will replace all of the B90/B92/B2K stocks, with the DLR timetable altered in June 2025 to maximise the life of these trains before they are withdrawn from service.